-Capgemini Consulting strengthens collective intelligence
+Capgemini Invent strengthens collective intelligence

 With the new digital economy creating significant disruptions and opportunities, Capgemini works with leading companies and governments to master digital transformation, drawing on their understanding of the digital economy and leadership in business transformation and organizational change.